windingwind/doc-for-zotero-plugin-dev/Zotero Plugin Development.md

 - `save()` and `saveTx()`: saves the changes to the database.
 - `erase()` and `eraseTx()`: deletes the data object from the database.

-To create a new data object, you can use the `new` keyword:
+To create a new data object, you can use the `new` keyword.
+For example, to create a new item:

 ```javascript
 let item = new Zotero.Item();